Submit an interest form to be updated regarding Pathways information sessions and details. Note the Interest Form is NOT a Sign-Up Form.

 No. FPF students take a majority of their Fall coursework through the FPF course offerings, and thus would not have the space in their schedule to participate in L&S First-Year Pathways.
 For more information on the FPF program, please contact fpf@berkeley.edu.

-To participate in L&S First-Year Pathways, you must be enrolled in the College of Letters & Science as a first-year undergraduate student.
+No, to participate in L&S First-Year Pathways, you must be enrolled in the College of Letters & Science as a first-year undergraduate student.

 Clusters Information